 - What sports are offered at Simpson?

-- Are freshman required to live on campus?
+- Are first year students required to live on campus?

 - What type of computer should I bring to Simpson?

 There are three ways you can apply to Simpson.
 You can apply online using Simpson’s online application.
 You can download a Printable Version of the application and mail it to the Simpson Office of Admissions.
 Or you can apply using the Common Application.

 What needs to be included with my application?

 - Complete application for admission (no application fee required)

 - Request high school transcripts reflecting academic work completed through your junior year to be sent to the Simpson College Office of Admissions.